WSU-janderson/project6-multiset-design-Nitin-kamboj/MultiSet.md

 Time Complexity: O (1)

-Edge Case: At the starting totalCount would be 0.
+Edge Case: At the starting totalCount would be 0 and it won't be more than the space available in the inventory bag.

 **distinctSize()**

 Concept: Counts up all the unique items in the inventory.

-Time Complexity: O (1)
+Time Complexity: O (1) a variable distinct would be used to count the distinctSize of the inventory.

 Edge Case: At the starting totalCount would be 0.